MileHacker Logo

 Challenges & Recommendations

-• Older Sites: Historical sites and more historic train stations may lack full accessibility.
+• Older Sites: Historical sites and older metro stations might not have full accessibility.

 • Uneven Terrain: Hutong areas and some sidewalks feature uneven surfaces.

-• Private Transport: Pre-arranged private transport with wheelchair-accessible vehicles is often beneficial.
+• Private Transport: Pre-arranged private transport with wheelchair-wheelchair-accessible vehicles is often beneficial.

 • Advance Planning: Contacting attractions and hotels beforehand for accessibility information is advised.